Sheinstein/-Bayesian-Perspective-on-Breast-Cancer-Diagnosis/README.md

 ## Aim

-This project aims at drawing meaningful  `Bayesian Inferences` on a `Logistic Regression` Model for positive cancer diagnosis in patients with diagnosed with `tumors`.
+This project aims at drawing meaningful  `Bayesian Inferences` on a `Logistic Regression` Model for positive cancer diagnosis in patients with `tumors`.

 ![alt tag](https://github.com/Sheinstein/-Bayesian-Perspective-on-Breast-Cancer-Diagnosis/blob/main/bresast:c.png)
 Image of a breast tumor